Home

 Since it's not practical to walk around with a meter that allows you to measure dB, a good rule of thumb is that if you have to raise your voice in order to be heard by a person who is a couple of feet away, the noise level is considered hazardous.

-Another practical measure is to carefully observe for ringing in your ears or if sounds feel flat or dull after leaving a noisy environment.
+Another practical measure is to carefully observe for ringing in your ears or if sounds are flat or dull after leaving a noisy environment.
 If either of these conditions are present, you were probably exposed to a hazardous level of noise.

 More Natural Health Resources